timhamrouge/currency-convertor/README.md

 Some manual testing was done during development.
 For a production-ready application, we need to set up a testing framework like Jasmine, Mocha or Chai to automate this work.
 This will help prevent recurring errors.

-These are just a few of the many issuesfaced when you approaching project development without using a framework.
-Using something such as Angular, React or Vue will help you alleviate a lot of these concerns.
+These are just a few of the many issuesfaced when approaching project development without using a framework.
+Using something such as Angular, React or Vue will help alleviate a lot of these concerns.

+### Usage.